Adam-/runelite-plugins/README.md

 ## Changelog:

+### v1.3.1
+- Fixed a bug caused by not importing the StringEscapeUtils dependency in build.gradle (not tested).
+- Improved ui performance by not pausing the swing thread, but updating the panel when the variable is loaded.

 ### v1.3
 - Added Theatre of Blood to the plugin.
 - Now tracking the COX and TOB pets.